Ocean Made Earth Habitable

 Ocean acidification is not the only threat to the habitability of the oceans and earth.
 Hypoxia is another growing concern.
 Hypoxia means there are low levels of dissolved oxygen.
 Marine organisms require sufficient levels of dissolved oxygen in order to survive.
 Oxygen enters the water either through (1) diffusion from the atmosphere or (2) photosynthesis from aquatic plants.
 Surface winds and waves can also increase the rate at which oxygen from the air is dissolved or absorbed into the water.
 The amount of oxygen fluctuates naturally, both seasonally and over time.
 There are some natural causes of hypoxia, as well as human-made causes.

-Stratification, when less dense freshwater mixes with dense heavy salt water and creates two separate layers in the water column because the densities do not mix well.
+Stratification happens when dense heavy salt water and less dense freshwater create two separate layers in the water column.
+Because their different densities, freshwater and saltwater do not mix well.
 This division restricts the supply of oxygen from the surface to the bottom waters which leads to hypoxia conditions in those lower habitats.

 In some cases, large areas of open water can become hypoxic.
 No longer able to sustain life due to the lack of oxygen, these areas become dead-zones.
 Dead-zones are an area of little or no dissolved oxygen, which may cause die-off in fish, shell-fish, corals, and aquatic plants.

 A map of the Dead Zones on Earth, as of 2010, from the NASA Earth Observatory